 The 200-500 is long, heavy and poorly balanced.
 This one is much lighter, more compact and far better balanced.
 Image quality is identical, as are instant autofocus and superb, fast image stabilization.
 What I lose in the 400-500mm range, I more than make up for in the 80-200mm range.
 I.e., this is a much more versatile lens for me and others who only shoot birds and animals some of the time, but also want to shoot architectural detail and a lot of rock formations and other landscapes at varying distances.

-Also, the long, heavy 200-500 begs for a tripod or at least a monopod.
+Also, the clumsy 200-500 begs for a tripod or at least a monopod.
 This one is comfortably hand-holdable.
 So it's a fundamental choice.
 If you want to shoot birds and other wildlife most of the time and are willing to use a tripod or at least a monopod, buy the 200-500.
 If you want to be able to reach way out there but want flexibility in focal length and don't want to use a tripod or monopod, buy this one, especially if you can find a good used one, as I did.
 After an extensive search, I paid, for an example with no discernible defects, almost exactly what a new 200-500 would have cost.

 You can read the pros and cons of the 200-500 in my previous Imaging Resource review.

 But there is a price to pay.
-The 80-400 does NOT work with Kenko teleconverters, even the otherwise great Teleplus Pro DGX 300 1.4x, which works with the 200-500 I rented and every one of my Nikon lenses...but not with this one.
+The 80-400 does NOT work with Kenko teleconverters, even the otherwise great Teleplus Pro DGX 300 1.4x, which works fairly well with the 200-500 I rented and very well with every one of my Nikon lenses...but not with this one.
 I don't know why.
 It must be fundamental design incompatibility.
 You can't even manually focus this lens, even with the 1.4x TC, let alone autofocus.
 It simply doesn't happen.
 All that grinding and groaning, searching for focus, can't be good for the lens.